DTADMI/gamehub-app/README.md

 - These are Betas: visuals use minimal placeholders; accessibility is implemented (focus/targets, captions region, volume control);
   state persists under `rod:save:v1`, `sysdisc:save:v1`, and `tme:save:v1`.
-- Toymaker Escape E1 includes an interactive gears mini and a sorter; medals are awarded per route/hints.
+- [x] Toymaker Escape E1 includes an interactive gears mini and a sorter; medals are awarded per route/hints.
-- Systems Discovery Core includes an ordered loop, a route planner with two solutions, and a waste sorter with hints.
+- [x] Systems Discovery Core includes an ordered loop, a route planner with two solutions, and a waste sorter with hints.
+- [x] Systems Discovery Body Systems (Breath) includes an oxygen flow simulation (Pipes puzzle).
+- [x] Rite of Discovery includes a keypad lock and a maintenance panel (Wires puzzle).
 - The GraphQL client targets `${NEXT_PUBLIC_API_URL.replace(/\/api$/, "")}/graphql` if used by a given screen.
 Ensure your backend serves `/api/*` REST and `/graphql` with CORS allowing `http://localhost:3000`.